Contributed By Cassels Brock & Blackwell LLP

 Alberta, Nova Scotia and Prince Edward Island have adopted the Crown discretion mining system, under which the provincial government, as owner of the mineral resources, has the discretion to decide whether and on what terms a person may prospect for minerals.
 Governmental approval of a prospector’s activities generally takes the form of a licence or permit.
 If a permit-holder wishes to develop a mineral deposit, it must usually apply for and obtain a Crown mining lease.

 Once recorded, mining claims allow a mineral explorer to claim a demarcated portion of available Crown lands as their exclusive area, solely for exploration for a specified period.
 Many jurisdictions in Canada have moved away from the physical staking of mining claims (requiring the placement of posts or other visible markers on the ground to indicate the claimed area).
-Instead, mining claims are acquired by selecting blocks of claims using an online mapping system, known as “map selection” or “map staking.”
+Instead, mining claims are acquired by selecting blocks of claims using an online mapping system, known as “map selection” or “map staking”.

 Finally, applications to record a mining claim must be filed within a specified time with the applicable ministry or agency.
-The recording is designed to give public notice of the area held by the staker/claimant.
+The recording is designed to give public notice of the area held by the recorder/claimant.

 The holder of a mining claim generally has the right to transfer or sell an interest in that claim freely without Crown consent (unlike other jurisdictions, where Crown consent is required to sell or transfer a Crown mining lease).

 Security of tenure of a mineral claim is generally maintained through satisfying prescribed work requirements or payment in lieu thereof.
 The length of a mineral claim will vary across provinces.
 In British Columbia, a mineral claim is valid for one year and may be extended for up to ten years from the application date or on a year-to-year basis.
 Mining leases are granted for terms ranging from ten to 30 years.
 In British Columbia, the initial term of a mining lease cannot exceed 30 years.
 A lessee can renew for a period of up to 30 years, if the Mineral Tenure Act is complied with.
-Before proceeding to develop a mine, the holder of a mining claim will generally convert a mineral claim to a mineral lease to avoid the annual upkeep costs related to a mineral claim.
+Before proceeding to develop a mine, the holder of a mining claim will generally convert a mineral claim to a mineral lease, in order to avoid the annual upkeep costs related to a mineral claim.

 Mineral title may be unilaterally terminated by the Crown, usually due to failure by the holder to comply with the applicable legislation or the conditions of the mining interest itself.
 For example, a mineral claim may be terminated if prescribed work has not been performed, or if reports have not been filed within the prescribed time.
 Termination, however, is not automatic.
 In British Columbia, the Chief Gold Commissioner has the power to relieve the claim holder from cancellation and extend the time for performing work or acts on terms and conditions set by the Chief Gold Commissioner.